mdfahimhasan/WesternUS_NetGW/README.md

 The __utils__ module do not need any execution.
 The latter modules are required to be executed using the respective driver files to unvail the full funtionality of the model.
 The repository has other auxiliary folders with scripts that are some data processing, result analysis,and plotting purposes.

 ### Dependencies
-__operating system:__ All scripts are fully functional in windows and linux environments.
+__operating system:__ Most scripts are fully functional in windows and linux environments except some.
 In linux environment, gdal needs to be installed separately and the appropriate 'gdal_path' needs to be set in necessary scripts.
 For some functions, e.g. the `shapefile_to_raster()` in `utils > raster_ops.py` and associated scripts (`results_analysis > netGW_pumping_compile.py`), gdal system call has to enabled/installed specifically to run them in linux environment.
-Note that all modules, except `results_analysis`, have been implemented/checked using both windows and linux environment (using conda environment).
-However, the authors recommend exercising discretion when setting up the environment and run the scripts.
+Note that all scripts, except the scripts in `results_analysis` module, have been implemented/checked using both windows and linux environment (using conda environment).
+In addition, the ALE plot generation in `m01_peff_model_monthly.py` and 'm02_peff_frac_model_water_yr.py' scripts do not respond (keep running indifinitely) in linux environment (probably due to scikit-explain versioning issue); therefore, set `skip_plot_ale = True` when running the monthly and water year models in linux environment.

+The authors recommend exercising discretion when setting up the environment and run the scripts.

 __conda environment:__ A _conda environment_, set up using [Anaconda](https://www.anaconda.com/products/individual) with python 3.9, has been used to implement this repositories.
-Required libraries needed to be installed to run this repository are - dask, dask-geopandas, earthengine-api, fastparquet, gdal, matplotlib, numpy, pandas, rasterio, scikit-learn, shapely, seaborn.
+Required libraries needed to be installed to run this repository are - dask, dask-geopandas, earthengine-api, fastparquet, rasterio, gdal, shapely, geopandas, numpy, pandas, scikit-learn, lightgbm, scikit-explain, matplotlib, seaborn.

-Note that the `.ipynb` scripts will require installaion of jupyter lab within the conda environment.
+Note that running the `.ipynb` scripts will require installaion of jupyter lab within the conda environment.

 ### Google Earth Engine authentication
 This project relies on the Google Earth Engine (GEE) Python API for downloading (and reducing) some of the predictor datasets from the GEE